compose-spec/compose-spec/spec.md

 Networks are the layer that allow services to communicate with each other.

 The top-level `networks` element lets you configure named networks that can be reused across multiple services.
 To use a network across multiple services, you must explicitly grant each service access by using the [networks](05-services.md) attribute.
-The `netowrks` top-level element has additional syntax that provides more granular control.
+The `networks` top-level element has additional syntax that provides more granular control.

 ### Examples